xap/xap/xap-examples/hello-world/README.md

 * Kubernetes
 * ElasticGrid

-The Service Grid is recommended for beginners, which is what we'll show here.
+The "Service Grid" is recommended for beginners, which is what we'll show here.
-If you're using the open source package, you'll need to use the standalone cluster manager, which is discussed later in this page.
+If you're using the open source package, you'll need to use the "Standalone" cluster manager, which is discussed later in this page.

 *Tip*: The cluster manager includes a web-based UI which is started at http://localhost:8090